GregorR/style/CONTRACTIONS.md

 for “Christian”), and this was outlawed in 1730 (4 Geo II. c.
 26) because the resulting laws were “more difficult to read than Latin records of preceding ages” ([Hendrickson 1971](https://doi.org/10.2307/356528)).
-Second, Jonathan Swift (or as I call him, J'ift) vocally abhorred contractions of all kinds, and was possibly English's first prescriptivist, wishing “that some Method should be thought on for ascertaining and fixing our Language for ever” ([Bishop 1998](https://core.ac.uk/download/pdf/153775779.pdf)).
+Second, Jonathan Swift (or as I call him, J'ift) abhorred contractions of all kinds, and was possibly English's first prescriptivist, wishing “that some Method should be thought on for ascertaining and fixing our Language for ever” ([Bishop 1998](https://core.ac.uk/download/pdf/153775779.pdf)).
 Legal writing is not a wise place to look for rules of writing, as legal writing is nearly universally acknowledged as inscrutable; besides, the law was targeted at abbreviations,